Pluri-potential theory, submersions and calibrations: Application in the K ahler setting

 Furthermore, choose any minimal orbit $\mathcal{O}_b$.
 Then: \begin{enumerate} \item For any $X\in T_bB$, the Ricci curvature of $M$ satisfies

 so $\Ric\leq 0$ $(\Ric\geq 0)$ along $\mathcal{O}_b$ iff $\log\Vol$ $(\log(1/\Vol))$ is convex at $b$. \item Along $\mathcal{O}_b$, the scalar curvature of $M$ satisfies

 so $\pm s\leq 0$ iff $\pm\Vol$ is subharmonic at $b$. \item If all fibres are minimal then $\mathcal{U}$ is Ricci-flat. \end{enumerate} \end{thm} \begin{proof}The maximizing orbit exists by compactness of $M$ (a minimizing orbit might not, because the orbits may collapse outside $\mathcal{U}$).
+The general theory of orbits \cite{Palais} implies that it is a minimal submanifold.

 Part 1: Minimality implies that $\Vol$, thus $H$ and $\log H$, are critical along $\mathcal{O}_b$.
 Then

 where on the second line we use Proposition \ref{p:kahler}.
 The conclusion follows from the fact that $\Ric(JX,JX)=\Ric(X,X)$.